ExtraBB/deglaze/common/ingredients/spices/Crushed Chili Peppers.md

 ## Description

-Crushed chili peppers are dried and coarsely ground red peppers, used in Korean cuisine for their heat and vibrant color.
+Crushed chili peppers are dried and coarsely ground red peppers, valued for their heat and vibrant color.
 They add a spicy kick to dishes.

 ## How to use